 During marital stress or tension, it is common for one party to temporarily move out while the couple decides how to proceed with the relationship.
 Some couples even opt to make the separation legal during that uncertain time.
 If you live apart from your spouse or are considering a legal separation, you may wonder how legal separation differs from a dissolution of marriage.
 Learning the difference between the two could help you decide how to proceed.

 What is a legal separation?

 A legal separation is more than just living apart; a legal separation is court-approved.
 To be considered a legal separation, there must be grounds on which the separation is based.
 Grounds for a legal separation include adultery, incompatibility, absence for more than one year, extreme cruelty, habitual drunkenness, and gross neglect of duty.
 After the proper paperwork is filed, the court addresses issues such as:

 A divorce dissolves or ends the marriage and all benefits associated with marriage.
 In a legal separation, the marriage is not ended.

 What are the benefits of a legal separation?

-A legal separation is ideal for a couple who cannot or does not want to divorce for religious or personal reasons.
-Because the marriage is not ended through a legal separation, spouses can still benefit from the financial or medical benefits of being married.
+A legal separation is ideal for couples who cannot or do not want to divorce for religious or personal reasons.
+Because the marriage is not ended through a legal separation, spouses can still benefit from the financial or medical benefits of marriage.
 The third benefit of a legal separation is that, because key issues are clarified in court, there is a reduced risk for additional fighting or stress during this tense time.
-The fourth benefit is that if a couple reconciles and wishes to remain together, there is no need to remarry because the marriage was never dissolved.
+The fourth benefit is that remarrying is unnecessary if a couple reconciles and wishes to remain together because the marriage was never dissolved.

-If you're looking for a men's divorce attorney, contact Gerkin & Decker, PC Brighton today.
-We have a team of qualified attorneys to provide you with the legal assistance you need.
+If you're looking for a men's divorce attorney, contact Gerkin & Decker, PC Brighton, today.
+Our team of qualified attorneys will provide you with the legal assistance you need.